Sironheart/nix-config/README.md

 # nix-config

-This is my setup for deploying multiple mox environments
+This is my setup for deploying multiple nix environments